-A: We will pay selling commissions and dealer manager fees in connection with this offering.
-In addition, we will reimburse our advisor for organizational and offering expenses and we will pay our advisor acquisition fees for substantial services provided in the acquisition of investments.
+A: We will reimburse our advisor for organizational and offering expenses and we will pay our advisor acquisition fees for substantial services provided in the acquisition of investments.
+Our advisor intends to recoup the selling commissions, dealer manager fees and stockholder servicing fees it funds through the receipt of the Contingent Advisor Payment, as defined below.
 In addition, we will pay our property manager a monthly hotel management fee.
 Further, to the extent certain performance thresholds are exceeded, we will also pay an annual incentive fee to our property manager.
 The payment of fees and expenses will reduce the funds available to us for investment in real estate assets.
 The payment of fees and expenses will also reduce the book value of your shares of common stock.

-O: Will I receive distributions and how often?
+Q: Will I receive distributions and how often?